Akryum/vue-virtual-scroller/README.md

 ## IdState

-This is conveniance mixin that can replace `data` in components being rendered in a RecycleScroller.
+This is convenience mixin that can replace `data` in components being rendered in a RecycleScroller.

 ### Why is this useful?